DanuserLab/nanes_2024_dev-cell_krt-signaling/README.md

 ### Data Setup

+Scripts in this repository use the `MovieData` class to organize image data, metadeta, and analysis results.
+A `MovieData` object needs to be created for each image prior to running these pipelines.
+This can be done using the package GUIs or by modifying the `makeMDs.m` script from this repository.

 ### Migration Analysis

 Scripts in the `migration` folder use the [MonolayerKymographs](https://github.com/DanuserLab/MonolayerKymographs) package (Zaritsky et al., J Cell Biol, 2017) to analyze live imaging of monolayer or epidermal organoid migration assays.
 Note that this repository contains an adapted version of the package providing additional flexibility required for the epidermal organoid images.